-One of our goals is to provide a Kung Fu tournament circuit that offers a competition platform for all major Kung Fu styles.
-To fulfill this task, our Chinese Kung Fu tournaments offer a great number of divisions for various age groups and skill levels.
+One of our goals is to provide a Kung Fu/Wushu tournament that offers a competition platform for all Chinese Martial arts styles both Modern and Contemporary.
+To fulfill this task, our tournaments offer a great number of divisions for various age groups and skill levels.

 Among the major categories featured are: Traditional Northern Kung Fu styles, Traditional Southern Kung Fu styles, Contemporary Wushu, and Internal Chinese Martial Arts styles.
 Each of these categories includes numerous events so that the maximum number of Kung Fu/Wushu styles can be featured.

 Traditional Kung Fu/Wushu Styles Overview

 Note: The Traditional Categories are intended to present the styles in their original content so as to preserve them for future generations.
 Forms that are altered for the sake of improving the chance of winning in competition undermine this goal and we ask all Masters, Sifus and Coaches to have their students present their art without deviating from or embellishing the styles original structure.
 Our Judges will also be instructed to look for these discrepancies.